ljvmiranda921/ljvmiranda921.github.io/projects/_posts/2020-03-31-cellular-sprites.md

 [procedural space
 invaders](http://www.nolithius.com/articles/procedural-art/procedural-space-invaders),
 and CryPixel's [procedural pixel art generator](https://crypixels.com/).
-They have a distinct feel upon them, and the mirroring technique serves like a hack to make the generated sprite look more convincing.
+They have a distinct feel upon them, and the mirroring technique allows the generated sprites to look more convincing.

 Given that, the initial sprite algorithm is simple:
 1. Generate a 4x8 sprite